ingneer/appointdent/README.md

 - ... or deploy a website, push a docker container, send a shell script, link a Codepen or come up with something we wouldn't think of.

 Send us a link to your results within a week and we'll get back to you asap!
-This should be a fun excercise, hopefully!
+This should be a fun exercise, hopefully!
 If you think it isn't, we are open to feedback and will adapt if necessary.